DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/virtual-table.md

 # VirtualTable Plugin Reference

 A plugin that renders a scrollable table instead of a static table.
-Contains the [VirtualTable.Row](#plugin-components) and [VirtualTable.Cell](#plugin-components) components that provide ways to customize virtual table rows and columns and can be extended by other plugins.
+Contains the [VirtualTable.Row](#plugin-components) and [VirtualTable.Cell](#plugin-components) components that provide ways to customize virtual table rows and columns.
+This plugin can be extended by other plugins.

 ## Importing